 It was furthermore agreed in the Friday plenary that each CE should have a maximum of 3 coordinators.
 The role of CE coordinators is again clarified.
 It is not necessary that each sub-CE has an own coordinator.
 People in sub-CEs should communicate with each other about how to compare if each other and agree on a compiled version of their part before sending it to the overall coordinator.

-JEM description drafting and software
+Drafting of specification text, encoder algorithm descriptions, and software

 The following agreement has been established: the editorial team has the discretion to not integrate recorded adoptions for which the available text is grossly inadequate (and cannot be fixed with a reasonable degree of effort), if such a situation hypothetically arises.
 In such an event, the text would record the intent expressed by the committee without including a full integration of the available inadequate text.